 You can follow this equation for individual accounts, or you can find out the overall ratio for every revolving credit account you have.

 For example, if you have one credit card and a personal line of credit totaling $10,000, and you owe $5,000 on them collectively, your overall ratio would be 50 percent.

 Do Other Loans Affect Your Credit Utilization Ratio?

 No, things like mortgages, student loans, and auto loans (in other words, any installment loan) do not count towards this rate.
 Your credit utilization ratio only includes revolving credit accounts.

 What’s the difference between these two options?
-Revolving credit may offer more flexibility than a personal loan.
+Revolving credit may offer more flexibility than certain other types of personal loans.

-While an installment loan acts as a one-time advance, revolving credit is open-ended.
+With installment loans, if you’re approved, you borrow funds all at once.
+However, revolving credit is open-ended.
 Generally, you’ll receive a credit limit that you may use as much or as little of as you need.
-The interest you accrue depends on what you use, rather than your total limit.
+The interest you accrue along with any other applicable fees depend on what you use, rather than your total credit limit.

-Because you control how much of your limit you use and how you repay it month to month – as long as you’re making at least the required minimum payments – revolving credit provides unique insights into your credit behavior.
+Because you control how much of your credit limit you use and how you repay it – as long as you’re making at least the required minimum payments – revolving credit provides unique insights into your credit behavior.